 The DS1305 Real Time Clock (U29) provides the timekeeping function.
 It transfers data to the main MPU using the serial SPI interface.
 During normal operation the RTC is synchronized to the 60 Hz AC Line for long term accuracy.
 The lifetime lithium battery (BATT1) provides power to the RTC when AC Line voltage is not present.
-Should the battery fail, no data will be lost other than the time and date.
+Should the battery fail, no data will be lost other than the time and date should the AC Line voltage drop out.